schrodervictor/energy-db/README.md

 ## Releases

+* 0.0.6:

+  * Improves code organization
+  * Adds the 'options' as an optional argument when performing queries
+  * Adds support to return values as plain js object to the update method
+  * Some clean up

 * 0.0.5:

   * adds final validation to the query factory to prevent invalid syntax and the use of deprecated operators

 * 0.0.4: